-Sport management professional organizations also exist in a number of nations outside North America.
-Two of these organizations are the Sport Management Association of Australia and New Zealand (SMAANZ) and the European Association of Sport Management (EASM).
-In addition, 2010 marked the establishment of the African Sport Management Association, with great hopes for collaborations among these various international organizations.
+Sport management professional organizations also exist in a number of nations outside ized accreditation" (COSMA, 2009, para.
+1).
+The

+North America.
+The recently formed International Sport Management Alliance includes the European Association of Sport Management (EASM), the Sport Management Association of Australia and New Zealand (SMAANZ), the Asian Association for Sport Management, and the Latin American Organization of Sport Management.
+In addition, the African Sport Management Association (ASMA) has now been established as well (ASMA, 2013).
 As sport management becomes more global in nature, universities implementing successful countryspecific curricula outside North America are producing successful sport managers as well.
-Universities in Belgium, England, Germany, Greece, Ireland, Spain, and the Netherlands, for example, are preparing future sport managers (North American Society for Sport Management, 2010b).
-Programs are also thriving in Japan.
+Universities in Belgium, England, Germany, Greece, Ireland, Spain, and the Netherlands, for example, are preparing future sport managers (NASSM, 2010b).
+Programs are also thriving in Japan, and the continent of Africa is beginning to open up as well.
 As the sport industry evolves, sport management curricula will continue to change to meet the needs of this global industry.